 Many people are looking for jobs these days.
 Whether they're looking for side hustles or an actual 9-5 job, they may need help!
 You can review resumes, browse job listings, help submit job applications, and more – and get paid for doing it.

-You can charge a per hour rate, or you can charge a deposit – like $50 – and then get the other $100 after the person actually gets the job.
+You can charge an hourly rate, or you can charge a deposit – like $50 – and then get the other $100 after the person actually gets the job.
 This gig will work best when you have multiple clients.
 It takes a lot of time to scour through job listings, contact potential employers, etc. But if you can scale that process and be doing the same tasks for multiple people – say 10 people in the same industry – your time doesn't go up much, but your pay does.

 Deliver Packages for Amazon